-We are raising funds from registration and advertisement fees, Michigan State University departments, MSU alumni, local businesses, corporations, Lansing-area groups and other organizations across Michigan, the Midwest and the nation.
+We are raising funds from registration and advertisement fees, University of Missouri-Kansas City departments, UMKC alumni, local businesses, corporations, Kansas City-area groups and other organizations across Missouri, the Midwest and the nation.
 We will also be applying for grants and seeking larger sponsorships from national corporations.
-We are also a Registered Student Organization (RSO) through MSU’s Department of Student Life, which enables us to more easily receive support from university entities.

 What is the history of MBLGTACC?